cozy/cozy-doctypes/docs/io.cozy.coachco2.md

 - `CO2Emission`: {Object} - Informations about the CO2 Emission feature
   - `showAlert`: {boolean} - Whether an alert is displayed requesting activation of the DACC
   - `sendToDACC`: {boolean} - Whether the user has agreed to share their data with the DACC
+- `hidePoiModal`: {boolean} - Whether to display the POI modal when changing the purpose (except for the "Going to or from work" choice)
+- `isAllAccountsSelected`: {boolean} - If the "all sources" option is selected, in this case `account` is `null`